RPA

 As a result, the automated HR system “My Benefits” was purchased by the brewing business Grolsch.

-Every time an employee records a change, the system shows their current status and benefits.
+When an employee records a change, the system shows their current status and benefits.
 As a result, every single employee has a far greater understanding of the benefits that are accessible to them.

 A satisfaction study revealed that using My Benefits resulted in higher satisfaction—a score of 8.2 out of 10 compared to the previous paper-based system’s 6.8